-The annual general meeting of the Company will be held on 1 March 2010, at $2.00\ \mathrm{pm}$, in Taastrup.
+The annual general meeting of the Company is held on 31 January 2011, at 4.00 pm, in Taastrup.

-Activities and structure at 1 January 2010
+Activities and structure at 31 December 2010

 The Superfos Group, in which Superfos Industries a/s is the parent company, develops, manufactures and markets a broad range of injection-moulded plastic-packaging products.